BtheGit/redux-redux/README.md

 }
 ```

-A small note.
-Switch statement are a bit different in that you can activate multiple 'case' blocks with one value.
-It will keep going down the list until it hits a 'break' or a 'return' statement.
+> A small note.
+Switch statements are a bit different from if...else in that you can activate multiple 'case' blocks with one value.
+It will keep going down the list of cases until it hits a 'break' or a 'return' statement.
 That's why we had to add the 'else' into our 'change' case.
 Yes, we could have let it naturally hit the 'default' case and we'd have no problem.
 But as soon as we start adding new cases, it will run through those first.

-Keep in mind, the above syntax isn't necessary.
+Keep in mind, a switch statement isn't necessary.
 It's just what people usually use with Redux (myself included) and I wanted you to get comfortable with seeing it.
 I personally find it makes scanning a reducer a bit easier on the brain if nothing else.

 ### Chapter 11: Generics aren't just cheaper, they're better

 If you look at our new createStore function, you might notice something.
-Depending on what kind of program we write, our reducer might have a different decision tree and that would be because our state had a different structure.
-But other parts, in this case our dispatch method, won't change based on different kinds of state.
-That means we could reuse our createStore function in other programs (or in other parts of the same program) to create different stores that held different states with different reducers, as long as we don't hard code the parts that might change into the parts that won't.
+Depending on what kind of program we write, our reducer might have a different decision tree if our program's state has a different structure.
+But other parts of our store, like our dispatch method, won't change based on different kinds of state.
+That means we could reuse our createStore function in other programs (or in other parts of the same program) to create different stores that held different states with different reducers, as long as we don't hard code the parts that might need to change (this is what it means to make code extensible (i.e. reusable)).

 So how do we do this?
 How do we make createStore more dynamic?
 Right now, we aren't calling createStore with any arguments.
 That means we always return the same result.
-But if we pass in our reducer and our state, we can reuse createStore as much as we want.
-While we're at it, since we are now passing in a reducer, we should at least perform a simple check to make sure the reducer is a function otherwise we'll never have a working store to begin with.
+But if we pass in our reducer and our state, we can reuse createStore as much as we want with any state shape we need.
+(While we're at it, since we are now passing in a reducer, we should at least perform a simple check to make sure the reducer is a function otherwise we'll never have a working store to begin with.)

 Also, before we get started, we'll want to store a copy of both our reducer and state as soon as our createStore function is called.
 We'll call our state object initialState now, since it's the state we use to initialize our store.

-As a note, we're going to name our internal reducer variable as currentReducer.
-This won't really serve any purpose in our simplified version of Redux since we are never going to change the reducer once we create the store, but it will serve to remind us that it would be a simple thing to do if created a method for it (and returned it in the same object as dispatch and getState).
+> As a note, we're going to name our internal reducer variable as currentReducer.
+This won't really serve any purpose in our simplified version of Redux since we are never going to change the reducer once we create the store, but it will serve to remind us that it would be a simple thing to do if we created a method for doing it (and returned it in the same object as dispatch and getState (redux has a replaceReducer method that does this)).

 So let's see what all our pieces look like now and how we would go about creating a store:

 ```javascript
 function createStore(reducer, initialState) {